DigitalNZ/contentful-redis/README.md

 Feel free to create a PR for other ruby frameworks :)

 ## Content Seeding
-Seeding the data is a great way to get started in building your content models There is a couple of ways this can be done.
+Seeding the data is a great way to get started in building your content models, there is a couple of ways this can be done.

 Create a service object inside your application and get it to fetch the root pages of your content tree by their ID.
-The find method will build your Redis cache as well as link your content models with their searchable fields
+The find method will build your Redis cache as well as link your content models with their searchable fields.

 ```ruby
 # app/services/seed_content.rb